cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/ingress-to-gateway.rst

 The Gateway API is not only the long-term successor to the Ingress API ; it also supports use cases beyond HTTP/HTTPS-based applications.

-In this section, we will highlight some of the limitations with Ingress, explain some of the benefits of the Gateway API before explaining some of the options available with migrating from Ingress API to Gateway API.
+This section highlights some of the limitations with Ingress, explains some of the benefits of the Gateway API and describes some of the options available with migrating from Ingress API to Gateway API.

 Ingress API Limitations